micro-manager/micro-manager/buildscripts/codestyle/readme.md

  - All properties under the "Indentation" module have been changed to be multiples of 3 rather than multiples of 2.
  - Member variable names are permitted to end with an underscore
  - Parameter names, member names, and many other name types are allowed to have only a single lowercase letter at the beginning, i.e. `xLabel`
+ - All-caps abbreviations are allowed.
+For example, `refreshGUI` is fine and doesn't need to be changed to `refreshGui`

  Information about these properties can be found here: https://checkstyle.sourceforge.io/config_misc.html